CDL Physicals and Drug Testing

 - Heart Condition – If you’ve had a heart attack or cardiovascular disease, you’ll need to bring a copy of your last stress test or release from your cardiologist.

-- Sleep Apnea – Bring a copy of your latest sleep test results, if you have one.
+- Sleep Apnea – Bring a copy of your latest CPAP usage results which must show at least 30 days of recent usage.

 - Medications – List all the prescription medicines you take, including strength and dosage.
 If you regularly take over-the counter medications, such as antacids or allergy pills, list them, too.